-The best ultrasonic pest repellers can help with your home pest control game plan.
-These products produce electromagnetic and ultrasonic sound waves to confuse and irritate pests, causing them to leave the controlled area.
+Instead, ultrasonic pest repellers produce electromagnetic and ultrasonic sound waves to confuse and irritate pests, causing them to flee.
 Some models plug into your home’s electrical outlets, while others use solar energy to charge built-in batteries to power their pest control.

 What to Consider When Choosing the Best Ultrasonic Pest Repeller

-Whether preparing your home to keep warmth-seeking mice at bay as outdoor temperatures dip or you’re just tired of creepy crawlies popping up overnight, you might find your solution in an ultrasonic pest repeller.
+Whether preparing your home to keep warmth-seeking mice or moles at bay as outdoor temperatures dip or simply tiring of creepy crawlies popping up overnight, you might find your solution in an ultrasonic pest repeller.

 When you have a garden, even the deer you love to watch can turn from endearing to pest, and some ultrasonic devices are effective deer repellents.
-You can even find some products that will also repel dogs and cats from your yard.
+You can even find some products that will repel dogs and cats from your yard.
 Just beware that these repellers can also affect your dog or cat, so be selective if you’ve got a furry friend.

-For an ultrasonic pest repeller to be effective, you need it to provide sufficient coverage.
-Most of the best ultrasonic pest repellers provide somewhere between 800 and 1,200 square feet of coverage.
-While they may be effective in a wide-open basement, understand that your walls and ceilings may limit this range.
 In this case, you may need a few of these pest repellers spread throughout your home for full coverage.
 A good practice is to place them in troublesome areas like the kitchen, near drafty doors, and in moisture-laden rooms like bathrooms.
-By placing two or three repellers throughout the home, the range of each will likely overlap, providing adequate coverage.
+By placing two or three repellers throughout the home, the range of each will likely overlap, providing adequate coverage for most pest problems.

 There are three main power sources for ultrasonic pest repellers: electric, solar, and battery power.